69 (Later Series) Dutch jugs.

 Allan & Myrtle James Collection

 These panels both come from shape book 'B'.
 One is numbered 69, the other comes between the entries for 70 and 71 and shows no number.
-Dimensions are mostly identical but not all.
+Most dimensions - although not all - are the same in both.

-It is tempting to suggest that the second panel represents the un-numbered jugs shown below.
-More likely though, it merely represents a slight change in specifications for Later Series 69.
+It is tempting to suggest that the second panel might represent the un-numbered shape shown below.
+That shape doesn't match the sketch though, and most likely the sketch merely indicates a slight change in specifications for Later Series 69.

 Allan & Myrtle James Collection